hbzju/PiCO/README.md

 **A Note on Running with Multiple-GPUs**

 Technically, we implemented PiCO using a distributed setup because we thought parallelization would be needed.
 However, while we train PiCO we had never actually enabled the distributed setup but only resorted to one single GPU training.
-Please carefully check the code if you would like to use multiple GPUs, e.g. prepare a shared local copy of partial label targets.
+Please carefully check the code if you would like to use multiple GPUs.
+It might be required to prepare a shared local copy of partial label dataset.

 ## Results